ebu/radiodns-manager/RadioVisServer/README.md

 ## Server

-The server takes care of incomming Stomp connctions, spawning a stomp server for each new connection and registering them to the RabbitMq process.
+The server takes care of incoming Stomp connections, spawning a stomp server for each new connection and registering them to the RabbitMq process.
 It also initializes everything at the startup.

 # Config